Adweeb252/my-own-redis-Csharp/README.md

 - **It also gives error for those commands which were incorrect in any way after you give `EXEC` command.**
 - **You can also use `DISCARD` to abort a transaction which will discard all the commands queued during this transaction.**
 - **It also supports multiple transactions at same time from different clients and also ensures there isn't race conditions occuring between clients commands.**

+## Acknowledgements

+- **Inspired and guided by the [Codecrafters "Build Your Own Redis" challenge](https://codecrafters.io/challenges/redis).
+Thanks for the clear stage instructions that helped me structure and deepen my understanding of Redis internals.**